kswoo97/LightWeightNAS/README.md

 # Lightweight NAS
 ### Overview
-This software is part of the mutable neural
+This software is part of the mutable neural network

 In this software, we provide a lightweight training strategy for neural architecture search (NAS).